edemko/learn-osdev/README.md

 You'll get bad dissasebly running `objdump -D` on 16-bit code.
 Instead, use `objdump -D -mi386 -Maddr16,data16`.
+Additionally, adding `binary` into the `-M` options can get at the code in flat executables, but disassembling an ELF gets you the debugging symbols.

 ### Super-speed `gdb` tutorial